P&W B23-7 #1106 in P&W red & white

 The P&W was a pure diesel (and almost pure GE) line, but the NE Corridor and the PV&T’s electrified route down to New London meant that the cost savings from electrification would begin immediately instead of taking several years to catch up, and almost the first thing the railroad did was start to make plans to electrify additional lines.

 The next electrifications were between Providence & Woonsocket (to connect to the SLR’s Bay Colony branch) with a voltage changeover at Valley Falls, followed by the electrification of the Providence harbor running track.
-Then there was a long delay, followed by (in quick succession) electrification into Hartford, re-electrifying Valley Falls to Woonsocket at 25kvac (to match the SLR’s conversion of their Old Colony branch to 25kvac), then extending that electrification up to Worcester.
+Then there was a long delay, followed by (in quick succession) electrification into Hartford (purchasing the Connecticut Southern to connect to the Central Vermont in East Hartford) on both the P&W and (ex-CSO trackage rights on) Amtrak lines, the six miles north of New London, then then extending the Woonsocket electrification up to Worcester.

-In 2023, the P&W finally started electrifying from Worcester to New London by putting wire up from Worcester to just past the state line into Mechanicsville.
+In 2023, the P&W finally started electrifying from Worcester to New London by putting wire up from Worcester to Plainfield, and then west to Willamatic.

-The GE locomotives that were the pre-merger mainstay of the P&W’s fleet have long since been traded in (with the notable exception of P&W 1106) for new dual power locomotives & AC motors, with a small pile of DL16s for unelectrified branches and factory spurs.
+The GE locomotives that were the pre-merger mainstay of the P&W’s fleet have long since been traded in (with the notable exception of P&W 1106) for new dual power locomotives & AC motors.

 number(s) class builder notes